U.S. Relations With Hong Kong

 The United States provides no foreign assistance to Hong Kong.

 Bilateral Economic Relations

 The United States enjoys substantial economic and social ties with Hong Kong.
 U.S. companies have a generally favorable view of Hong Kong's business environment, including its legal system and the free flow of information, low taxation, and infrastructure.
-There are some 1,400 U.S. firms, including 840 regional operations (315 regional headquarters and 525 regional offices), and over 60,000 American residents in Hong Kong.
+There are some 1,400 U.S. firms, including 822 regional operations (316 regional headquarters and 506 regional offices), and approximately 85,000 American residents in Hong Kong.

-The U.S. trade surplus with Hong Kong was the largest of any U.S. surplus in 2011, owing largely to Hong Kong imports of American aircraft and spacecraft, diamonds, nonmonetary gold, telecommunications equipment, and computer processors.
-In 2010, the United States was one of the largest investors in Hong Kong.
+The U.S. trade surplus with Hong Kong remains among the largest with a U.S. trading partner, with a surplus in 2014 of $35.1 billion, owing largely to Hong Kong imports of American aircraft and spacecraft, diamonds, nonmonetary gold, telecommunications equipment, and computer processors.
+In addition, the United States remains one of the largest sources of foreign direct investment in Hong Kong.

 Hong Kong's Membership in International Organizations